 Why every business should offer floating holidays

-Companies are always looking for ways to improve their employee benefits packages to best attract top talent.
-Businesses are also currently taking a closer look for ways to boost diversity, equity, and inclusion within their workforce.
-Adding floating holidays as an extra perk in your benefits package can help you accomplish both of these goals.
-It also helps your employees achieve a better work-life balance.
+Companies are always looking for ways to improve their employee benefits packages to attract top talent.
+They are also looking closer at ways to boost diversity, equity, and inclusion within their workforce.

 What is a floating holiday?

 A floating holiday is a paid time off (PTO) day that can be used for personal days, birthdays, or significant religious or cultural days outside of the standard federal holidays.
-Unfortunately, you can’t give everyone every recognized holiday off.
-Floating holidays help employers bridge the gaps in their holiday schedule.

-They work similarly to vacation days, but they do have different purposes and distribution methods.
-Floating holidays differ from other forms of PTO in that they generally aren’t accrued over time like vacation or sick time.
 Instead, they reset at the beginning of each year.
-They’re also meant to be used like a normal company holiday.
+They’re also meant to be used like a regular company holiday.
 That means they can typically only be taken as full days off rather than broken down into hours or partial days off.

 What are the benefits of a floating holiday policy